Lia Hills

 What are you passionate about?

-I am passionate about encouraging young people to explore ‘big ideas’, and to accept that here is no age to begin or end such investigations.
-Also, I believe that literature remains a vital and important means of delving into what it means to be human, and that language is an integral part of this investigation.
+Helping this country move towards a more honest and mature conversation about its past, towards a place where the healing can begin.
+I am also passionate about encouraging people to explore ideas and understand that there is no age to begin or end such investigations.
+I believe that literature remains a vital and important means of delving into what it means to be human, and that it has the power to change hearts and minds.

 Haven’t I seen you before?